 if you do not want to be notified of responses.
 When viewing another user's posted message, click Subscribe

 in the upper right to enable notifications for the specific thread, or the entire forum.
 Choosing "forum" will take you to the page for configuring email preferences

 The message board administrator can specify default email notification policy for the project or folder

 .
-Each user can choose to override the default settings as follows:
+Each user can choose their own notifications, potentially overriding the default settings, as follows:

 To set your email preferences:

 - Return to the Messages web part by clicking the [Folder Name] link near the top of the page.